iotaledger/hive.go/crypto/kzg/readme.md

 The implementation uses [DEDIS Advanced Crypto Library for Go Kyber v3](https://github.com/dedis/kyber) and its `BN256` bilinear pairing suite as cryptographic primitives.

-The implementation assumes fixed degree of polynomials D = 16.
 It follows guidelines:
 * [KZG polynomial commitments](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) by Dankrad Feist
 * [PCS multiproofs using random evaluation](https://dankradfeist.de/ethereum/2021/06/18/pcs-multiproofs.html) Dankrad Feist

-However, this implementation uses proprietary structure of the trusted setup.
+This implementation uses proprietary structure of the trusted setup, not mentioned in the article above.
-The implemented trusted setup contains different values on G1 curve which are precomputed from the secret scalar and generated (not secret) primitive root of unity for the field.
+The implemented trusted setup contains a number of constant values on G1 curve which are precomputed from the secret scalar and generated primitive root of unity for the field.

+The implementation assumes fixed degree of polynomials D = 16.
+It corresponds to the hexary _verkle trie_.

+The math of the implementation is described in this [HackMD document](https://hackmd.io/JM7BDAugQyuJgW66K-OX7A).

 Some more readings: